Boudoir Photography Tips

 - Body Limitations

 Each body will be different.
 It is not about size, shape or age.
 All of those are just the icing on the cake on how you get to pose each unique client.
-Whether your boudoir client is 5′ 1′ or 6’1′ they can each pull off the same sensual pose – sometimes adapted a bit.
+Whether your boudoir client is 5′ 1′ or 6’1′, slender or plus-size, they can each pull off the same sensual pose – sometimes adapted a bit.

 However, the body issues that are of concern are of movement.
 Not everybody can be as flexible, or have the same range as another.